GhustOne/CheeseMenu/README.md

+How to install
+1. Download by clicking on the green `code` button > Download zip
-If you aren't a lua dev then simply put `cheesemenu vX.X.X.lua` and `cheesemenu` folder in the scripts folder for 2t1 and load it, any scripts loaded after will be embedded in cheesemenu
+2. Simply put `cheesemenu vX.X.X.lua` and `cheesemenu` folder that are in `CheeseMenu-main.zip > CheeseMenu-main` in the scripts folder for 2t1 and load it

+Any scripts loaded after will be embedded in cheesemenu

 Controls are in Script Features > Cheese Menu > Controls